|Overall Rating||Liked it!|

 Speed: Very fast and stable.
 The Burton Flight Attendant base is fast and has a good glide to it.
 Also it’s got a very chatter free ride when you get some speed going.

 Uneven Terrain: This is a chunder buster so it’s got a great feel when bombing through tracked out powder.
-It doesn’t bounce you around at all and it can also help you get around rutted up mogul type of snow well too.
+It doesn’t bounce you around at all and it can also help you get around rutted up mogul type of snow rather well but not perfectly.
+It’s a stiffer board compared to most out there these days so it will take more work than some at the end of a crowded Saturday.

 Edge Hold: We didn’t see much ice or hard snow.
 It was mainly perfect soft snow with left over powder but there were a few scraped away parts on the groomers that gave us a little taste.
 It seems to hold an edge well enough to handle med/hard snow to maybe even hard snow.
 The edge hold doesn’t feel bottomless but it’s good enough for riding in most conditions.